Easy to make, easy to please with – these pork and garlic chives dumplings are a huge hit with my family and hopefully they’ll be for yours too.

 But now, they are sometimes available at Waitrose and more frequently at 1004 Mart which is a store in Al Barsha that sells predominantly Korean products.
 If you don’t see them at 1004 Mart, be sure to check with a store assistant as they do get regular deliveries on specific days of the week.

-Click here for my map to Dean Fujiya’s, 1004 Mart and other Asian grocery stores.
+Sign up below for my map to Dean Fujiya’s, 1004 Mart and other Asian grocery stores in Dubai.

 Harvested garlic chives from my garden today to make Chinese Pork and Chive dumplings.
 Recipe on the blog soon.
 Two hours after I made the dumplings for lunch, Wee Scotch says to me: "Mama, I just can't stop thinking about your dumplings!
 They are so so so … so GOOD!"
 Gotta love that kid. #dumplings #chives #garlicchives #garden #dubai #mydubai